inyutin/inyutin/README.md

 **email**: inyutin.da@gmail.com

 - I'm backend developer, who write code mostly in Python. 🐍
-- I'm currently work at small startup in Russia - hicebank.ru. 👨‍💻
 - I would like to collaborate in interesting projects. ✨

 <!--